Free Liu Xia

 However, on July 19 reporters attempting to gain access to Liu’s home in Beijing were surrounded by plainclothes agents who demanded they leave and denied knowing that Liu lived in the area at all.
 On the same day, rumors surfaced that Liu had been forced to take a “vacation” in the southern Chinese province of Yunnan, though her friends and confidants admit that they have “tried every means possible” but still have been unable to contact her since Liu Xiaobo’s funeral.
 Liu’s lawyer, Mo Shaoping, confirmed that he had been unable to speak with her and Tienchi Martin-Liao, a family friend, said that weekly video chats with Liu had been suspended after Liu Xiaobo’s death.

-Liu, who suffers from severe depression and a heart condition, has endured seven years of isolation because she has stood by her husband and his political views.
+Liu suffers from a heart condition and severe depression, which she alluded to in the poem sent to her friend and posted on Facebook by Berlin-based Chinese dissident Liao Yiwu on December 9.
+“Too solitary / I have not the right to speech / To speak loudly / I live like a plant / I lie like a corpse,” wrote Liu after enduring seven years of isolation for standing by her husband and his political views.
 Nonetheless, Liu herself is an independent thinker and prolific poet, and has continued producing work throughout her detention that speaks to her hope for the transcendence of authoritarian repression in China.
 Join us today in calling on the Chinese government to release Liu Xia and allow her contact with the outside world immediately.